 The concept of redemption or the expungement of a criminal record has important implications beyond employment.
 A redemption date or expungement of a criminal record may be relevant to other aspects of daily life, such as the ability to get public housing, receive certain public benefits, and obtain admission to and financial aid for college.

-The actuarial model created by Blumstein and Nakamura provides empirically based guidance for employers and others to help them determine the point at which a former offender poses no greater risk of recidivating than any other demographically similar person.
-At that point, Blumstein and Nakamura argue, the ex-offender's criminal history is no longer relevant.
+The actuarial model created by Blumstein and Nakamura provides empirically based guidance for employers and others to help them determine the point at which a person convicted of a crime who has completed any court-ordered punishment poses no greater risk of recidivating than any other demographically similar person.
+At that point, Blumstein and Nakamura argue, the individual's criminal history is no longer relevant.

 Results from the Redemption Follow-up Study

 Blumstein and Nakamura's first study demonstrated that redemption time estimates could be calculated for former offenders.
 The question then was how accurate these estimates were.

 The team engaged in a second study to test the estimates.
 This research effort involved analysis of New York data from two additional sampling years, 1985 and 1990.
 Rap sheets from two other states, Illinois and Florida, were added and analyzed from the same sampling years.
 The results confirmed that original redemption time estimates, based on the 1980 New York rap sheets, held and were reasonably accurate.
 Not only were the earlier results confirmed, but this effort permitted the researchers to build on the initial findings in other ways.